strapi/documentation/docusaurus/docs/dev-docs/data-management/transfer.md

 :::caution

 - If you are using an SQLite database in the destination instance other database connections will be blocked while the `transfer` operation is running.
-- Assets that are contained in the local Media Library provider are transferred to the same provider in the remote instance.
-This means that if you use the default Media Library locally and an S3 bucket in your remote instance, the `transfer` command does not add assets to your S3 bucket.

 :::